sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/01-secure-by-default.md

 #### 3. Cloud security

+1. 6.
+Enforce JIT (Just-In-Time) access management
-1. Use security vetted container images that is scanned for package and component vulnerabilities and pulled from a private container registry
+2. Use security vetted container images that is scanned for package and component vulnerabilities and pulled from a private container registry
-2. Utilize Infrastructure-as-Code templates for automated provisioning and configuration of your cloud and on-premises infrastructure
+3. Utilize Infrastructure-as-Code templates for automated provisioning and configuration of your cloud and on-premises infrastructure
-3. Utilize Policy-as-Code to enforce policies including privilege assignments
+4. Utilize Policy-as-Code to enforce policies including privilege assignments

 ----